adamsalter/sitemap_generator/README.md

 SitemapGenerator
 ================

-This plugin enables Google Sitemaps to be easily generated for a Rails site as a rake task, using a simple 'Rails Routes'-like DSL.
+This plugin enables 'enterprise-class' Google Sitemaps to be easily generated for a Rails site as a rake task, using a simple 'Rails Routes'-like DSL.

 Raison d'être
 -------